DavidEncrypted/openalex-mcp-server/README.md

 ```

 *   Replace `"your.email@example.com"` with your actual email address.
-*   Ensure the `command` (`openalex-mcp-server`) is accessible in your system's PATH, which should be the case if installed correctly via pip/uv in an active environment.
 *   Restart your MCP client (e.g., reload the VS Code window) after adding the configuration.

 ## Usage